Language

 Features

-Calculate material for rectangles, circles, triangles, trapezoids, and L-shaped areas.
-Each shape includes an interactive diagram that visually labels the required dimensions.
+Calculate for rectangles, circles, triangles, trapezoids, and L-shaped areas, each with an interactive diagram that labels the dimensions to measure.

-Choose from gravel, pea gravel, crushed stone, sand, topsoil, mulch, bark, compost, river rock, and lava rock — each with accurate density values.
+Pick gravel, pea gravel, crushed stone, sand, topsoil, mulch, bark, compost, river rock, or lava rock, each preset with a realistic density value.

 Metric and Imperial Units